Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Evaluation

 \subsubsection{Experimental Evaluation}

 This section analyzes enhancement metrics across upsampling factors in relation with the SV interpolation accuracy, and examines representative beampatterns at specific directions.

-\Cref{fig:metrics-correlation} report the relationship between interpolation fidelity, measured in nMSE and CSIM, and downstream speech enhancement performance across multiple metrics, SDR, SAR, ISR, fwSegSNR, PESQ, MBSTOI.
-Each panel plots the median enhancement impromevent gains against the median interpolation performance.
+\cref{fig:metrics-correlation} reports the relationship between interpolation fidelity, measured in nMSE and CSIM, and downstream speech enhancement performance across multiple metrics, SDR, SAR, ISR, fwSegSNR, PESQ, MBSTOI.
+Each panel plots the median enhancement improvement gains against the median interpolation performance.
 For readability, \SH, \GPChmat, and \NF are excluded due to underperformance in both tasks; complete results are provided in the supplementary materials.

 In general, performances improve with increased spatial sampling.
 Moreover, for most metrics, enhancement gains correlate strongly with interpolation quality, underscoring the critical role of steering vector accuracy in downstream beamforming.
 Classic methods like \NN and \SP show a clear, monotonic improvement trajectory, approaching oracle-level performance with only 128 observations.
 Notably, a saturation effect is observed for \SP, which reaches near-oracle performance with only 128 measurements. \NN follows a similar, albeit slightly lower, trend.